jundalisay/superblist/content/en/research/einstein/relativity/section-27.md

 "Every physical description resolves itself into a number of statements, each of which refers to the spacetime coincidence of two events A and B"

 In terms of Gaussian co-ordinates, every such statement is expressed by the agreement of their four co-ordinates `x1, x2, x3, x4`.
-Thus in reality, the description of the time-space continuum by means of Gauss co-ordinates completely replaces the description with the aid of a body of reference, without suffering from the defects of the latter mode of description; it is not tied down to the Euclidean character of the continuum which has to be represented.
+Thus in reality, the description of the time-space continuum by means of Gauss co-ordinates completely replaces the description with the aid of a body of reference, without suffering from the defects of the latter mode of description.
+It is not tied down to the Euclidean character of the continuum which has to be represented.